TheOdinProject/curriculum/ruby/computer_science/space_complexity.md

 Why did we make a copy of the array?
 That will be discussed in a later section.

-The complexity is replicated no matter the data structure
+The complexity is replicated no matter the data structure.

 ~~~ruby
 def sum_hash_values(hash)